MatthijsRademaker/LinuxPlexToDo/Launchscripts/homepage/src/config/books/e-books.md

 ## Overview

 The e-book service runs through Calibre and Readarr, providing access to a digital library of books.
 It's configured for easy access and management of your digital book collection.
+Hit me up to get access to the [service](https://books.theobeorodeo.rodeo), i will create an account for you so that you can track your own reading progress.

 ## Services